amano-games/amano.games/_posts/making-a-pinball-game-for-the-playdate-part-11-the-spinner-spring.md

 ```

 The only problem with this is that the spinner would stop at some awkward rotation and stay like that until the ball entered again.
-That's not how pinball spinner work! they have a weight at the tips to make sure it always ends up perpendicular to the table.
+That's not how pinball spinners work!
+They have a weight at the tips to make sure it always ends up perpendicular to the table.
 It worked but didn't feel as good.

 ![spinner-diablo](https://media.amano.games/devlog/making-a-pinball-game-for-the-playdate-part-11-the-spinner-spring/spinner-diablo.gif)

-This is how the pinball at Catchadiablos works by the way.
+This is how the spinner at Catchadiablos works by the way.

 ## Springs

 The first time I was reading about using springs for animation was from [this great article by Josh W. Comeau](https://www.joshwcomeau.com/animation/a-friendly-introduction-to-spring-physics/).
 The article is full of interactive examples that helped the concept click.
-Since then I have used sparingly for some little animations on our games.
-Another great resource is [this video on a small script for Godot](https://www.youtube.com/watch?v=YBgCUQVDRkw) that help you animate almost anything using springs.
+Since then I have used it sparingly for some little animations on our games.
+Another great resource is [this video on a small script for Godot](https://www.youtube.com/watch?v=YBgCUQVDRkw) that helps you animate almost anything using springs.

-When I started thinking about our spinner problem I though I would need to simulate some kind of pendulum using physics and that my cheap trick of just using the ball velocity was going away.
+When I started thinking about our spinner problem, I thought I would need to simulate some kind of pendulum using physics and that my cheap trick of just using the ball velocity was going away.
 And that's why I put if off for a long time, until I got this article on my RSS feed on [springs and all their utilities](https://theorangeduck.com/page/spring-roll-call).
 It's great!
 I greatly recommend it.

-So I started thinking this springs surely look like the motion a pinball spinner does.
+So I started thinking these springs surely look like the motion a pinball spinner does.

-I didn't have to change that much, just make sure to record the starting direction of the spinner as it will bounce back and ford until it get's to it's resting angle.
+I didn't have to change that much; just make sure to record the starting direction of the spinner as it will bounce back and forth until it gets to its resting angle.

 Calculate the `target turn` and apply a spring force to get there.